bobarros/nextPublic/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-My code was added to the original one just to build an example of landing page for and architeture office.
+My code was added to the original one just to build an example of landing page for an architeture office.
+Everything else is just like vercel readme.

 If you want to reach me, just go to: